 Shoshana Kordova is a journalist, translator and editor living in Israel.

-She is the style editor for the English edition of Haaretz (that’s comma kind of style, not fashion kind of style), where she writes a Word of the Day column on Hebrew words and phrases that caught her fancy.
+She is the style editor for the English edition of Haaretz (that’s comma kind of style, not fashion kind of style), where she had nerdy-wordy fun writing a Word of the Day column on Hebrew words and phrases that caught her fancy.
 (It was canceled in August 2014; read the last column here.)

 She has also taught journalistic translation at Beit Berl College in Israel.